Humanae Vitae’s First Prophecy and the Beauty of Marriage

 - an imposition of contraception by unscrupulous governments

-Over the next few weeks, I will examine each of these prophesies in greater depth.
+Over the next few weeks, I will examine each of these prophecies in greater depth.
 Let us briefly look at the first.

 An Increase in Marital Infidelity